Feeling anxious about your sexual performance can be a dreadful experience. But there are ways to manage how you feel in bed.

 - Do they love me?

-Other contributing factors to sexual performance anxiety may include:
+Other contributing factors to feeling nervous in bed about your sexual performance may include:

 A mental health professional can help you explore the whys behind your symptoms of sexual performance anxiety and structure a treatment plan that works for you.